-- 3.1.
-Possible signs of abuse include, but are not limited to: - 3.1.1. the pupil says he / she has been abused or asks a question or makes a comment which gives rise to that inference; - 3.1.2. there is no reasonable or consistent explanation for a pupil's injury, the injury is unusual in kind or location or there have been a number of injuries and there is a pattern to the injuries; - 3.1.3. the pupil's behaviour stands out from the group as either being extreme model behaviour or extremely challenging behaviour, or there is a sudden or significant change in the pupil's behaviour; - 3.1.4. the pupil asks to drop subjects with a particular teacher and seems reluctant to discuss the reasons; - 3.1.5. the pupil's development is delayed; the pupil loses or gains weight or there is deterioration in the pupil's general wellbeing; - 3.1.6. the pupil appears neglected, e.g., dirty, hungry, inadequately clothed; - 3.1.7. the pupil is reluctant to go home, or has been openly rejected by his / her parents or carers; and - 3.1.8. inappropriate behaviour displayed by other members of staff or any other person working with children, for example inappropriate sexual comments; excessive one to one attention beyond the requirements of their usual role or responsibilities; or inappropriate sharing of images.
+Possible signs of abuse include, but are not limited to:

+- 3.1 the pupil says he / she has been abused or asks a question or makes a comment which gives rise to that inference; - 3.2 there is no reasonable or consistent explanation for a pupil's injury, the injury is unusual in kind or location or there have been a number of injuries and there is a pattern to the injuries; - 3.3 the pupil's behaviour stands out from the group as either being extreme model behaviour or extremely challenging behaviour, or there is a sudden or significant change in the pupil's behaviour; - 3.4 the pupil asks to drop subjects with a particular teacher and seems reluctant to discuss the reasons; - 3.5 the pupil's development is delayed; the pupil loses or gains weight or there is deterioration in the pupil's general wellbeing; - 3.6 the pupil appears neglected, e.g., dirty, hungry, inadequately clothed; - 3.7 the pupil is reluctant to go home, or has been openly rejected by his / her parents or carers; and - 3.8 inappropriate behaviour displayed by other members of staff or any other person working with children, for example inappropriate sexual comments; excessive one to one attention beyond the requirements of their usual role or responsibilities; or inappropriate sharing of images.

-- 3.1.9.
-Mental health problems can also be a sign of abuse, neglect, or exploitation. - 3.1.10.
-The HSCP can provide advice on the signs of abuse and the DfE advice What to do if you're worried a child is being abused (2015) provides advice in identifying child abuse.
+- 3.9 Mental health problems can also be a sign of abuse, neglect, or exploitation. - 3.10 The HSCP can provide advice on the signs of abuse and the DfE advice What to do if you're worried a child is being abused (2015) provides advice in identifying child abuse.
 The NSPCC website is also a good source of information and advice.

-4. Specific safeguarding issues
+4 Specific safeguarding issues

-- 4.1.
-Statutory guidance acknowledges the following as specific safeguarding issues: - 4.1.1. child-on-child abuse (see paragraphs 31 and 6.5 below, and Appendix 4); - 4.1.2. children absent from education (see paragraph 4.3 below); - 4.1.3. children and the court system; - 4.1.4.
-Child abduction and community safety issues; - 4.1.5. children with family members in prison; - 4.1.6. child criminal exploitation and child sexual exploitation (see paragraph 4.5 below); - 4.1.7. county lines or other gang activities (see paragraph 4.7 below); - 4.1.8. cybercrime (see paragraph 5 below); - 4.1.9. domestic abuse (see paragraph 6.11 below); - 4.1.10. children who are LGBTQ+ (see paragraph 6.10 below); - 4.1.11. homelessness; - 4.1.12. so called 'honour based' abuse including Female Genital Mutilation (FGM) and forced marriage (see paragraph 6, below); - 4.1.13. serious violence (see paragraph 4.7 below); - 4.1.14. mental health (see paragraph 6.9 below); - 4.1.15. upskirting (see paragraph 6.9 below); - 4.1.16. preventing radicalisation (see section 6.4 below); - 4.1.17. modern slavery and the national referral mechanism;
+Statutory guidance acknowledges the following as specific safeguarding issues:

+- child-on-child abuse (see paragraphs below, and Appendix 4);

+- children absent from education (see paragraph below);

+- children and the court system;

+- Child abduction and community safety issues;

+- children with family members in prison;

+- child criminal exploitation and child sexual exploitation;

+- county lines or other gang activities;

+- cybercrime;

+- domestic abuse;

+- children who are LGBTQ+;

+- homelessness;

+- so called 'honour based' abuse including Female Genital Mutilation (FGM) and forced marriage (see paragraph 6, below);

+- serious violence;

+- mental health;

+- upskirting;

+- preventing radicalisation;

+- modern slavery and the national referral mechanism;

-4.2.
-Further advice and links to guidance on these specific safeguarding issues can be found in Annex B of KCSIE 2023.
+Further advice and links to guidance on these specific safeguarding issues can be found in Annex B of KCSIE 2024.
 Staff should be particularly aware of the safeguarding issues set out below.

-4.3.
-Children absent from education policy
+5 Children absent from education policy